Annuity Sale Options

 Will I still pay premiums if I sell my annuity?

 It depends on what type of transaction you choose when selling your annuity.
 If you sell your entire annuity, you’ll no longer pay a premium.
-But if you do a partial sale, you’ll still be responsible for those premium payments.
+But if you do a partial sale, you’ll still be responsible for premium payments on investment annuities.